Leonora (opera): Performances

 The opera was revived in Dresden in 1821.
 Probably the first performance since then was given at Schwetzingen in 1976 under Peter Maag, who had discovered the score in Parma, Paer's birthplace.
 This was recorded live and issued on the MRF label.
 Soloists were: Carson/Casula/Jerusalem/Frusoni/Stavrù/Luccardi/Tadeo-G.

 Two years later (1978) Decca made a studio recording, also under Maag: Koszut/Gruberová/van Kesteren/Jerusalem/Orth/Brendel/Tadeo-G with the Bavarian Radio Symphony Orchestra.
 This was in stereo and issued in the U.S. as London OSA 13133.

 In November 2000, Zürich Opera staged a production of Leonora at its “branch” theatre in Winterthur, with the Romanian soprano Iulia Isaev as Leonora.
 Florestano was sung by a 31 year-old newcomer to Zürich, Jonas Kaufmann.
 The UK première was given by Bampton Classical Opera in 2008, in English.
+Chicago Opera Theatre has announced it will perform Leonora in October 2024, the opera's American premiere.